 For additional information on this potential rule change:

 The Governor's Office Has Launched the California Immigrant Guide

 This tool provides information on state-funded programs benefiting immigrants in California.
 The website can be found at www.immigrantguide.ca.gov.

 - Training, Education, and Legal Help

 Given the recent administrative changes of the Deferred Action for Childhood Arrivals (DACA) program, the website has information for DACA grantees on accessing legal services to renew, as well as information on the impact of the decision on key state programs.

-Community leaders and immigrant empowerment organizations have reaffirmed their commitment to keep families together and supporting those impacted by immigration enforcement by launching a new Rapid Response Hotline to call for immediate support if ICE comes to your home, workplace or neighborhood, or to report a raid.
+Community leaders and immigrant empowerment organizations have reaffirmed their commitment to keep families together and to support those impacted by immigration enforcement by launching a new Rapid Response Hotline to call for immediate support if ICE comes to your home, workplace or neighborhood, or to report potential ICE action.